-System call: set user CONTROL-C abort
+set user CONTROL-C abort System call:

-Purpose: When CNTRL-C (^C) is typed, the

-system normally aborts and returns control to CDOS.
+When CNTRL-C (°C) is typed, the system normally aborts and returns control to CDOS.
 This call allows the programmer to change the address to which control is transferred when CNTRL-C is typed (i.e., a user may assign a new function to CNTRL-C).

-parameters: DE contains the address.
+DE contains the address. parameters: